Paulo-Dandrea/next-blog/README.md

 - Get static props
 - Do dynamic routing
-- Create Portals
 - Add meta to pages
-- Use server side to connect to Mongo
+- Use server side to connect to MongoDB
+- Create portals

 ### Continued development

-We need better design, folder structure, and displacements of functions.
+We need better design, folder structure, and placement of functions.

 I'm not confortable typing React-Markdown lib yet.

 ### Useful resources